Board of Trustees

 Trustee since 2020

-Dr. Tom Davis is Professor of Archaeology at Lipscomb University and a specialist in the eastern Roman empire and biblical archaeology.
-He currently serves on the editorial board of Buried History and on the Board of Trustees of the Cyprus American Archaeological Research Institute (CAARI).
+Tom Davis is professor of archaeology at Lipscomb University and a specialist in the eastern Roman empire and biblical archaeology.
+He currently serves on the editorial board of Buried History and on the board of trustees of the Cyprus American Archaeological Research Institute (CAARI).
 He has been author and editor of a plethora of academic publications, including the monograph Shifting Sands: The Rise and Fall of Biblical Archaeology, published by Oxford University Press in 2004.
-Professor Davis has led field excavations in Kazakhstan, Cyprus, and Egypt and has lectured extensively in Europe, Asia, Africa, and Australia.
+Prof. Davis has led field excavations in Kazakhstan, Cyprus, and Egypt and has lectured extensively in Europe, Asia, Africa, and Australia.
 He has also served as principal investigator and field director at dozens of archaeological projects in the United States.
 He did part of his archaeological training at Jordan’s Tell el-Hayyat site while earning his graduate degrees.
-Davis holds a Ph.D. and M.A. from the University of Arizona in Syro-Palestinian archaeology (1987 and 1983, respectively) and a B.A. in history and archaeology and Near Eastern studies from Wheaton College (1979).
+Davis holds an MA and PhD from the University of Arizona in Syro-Palestinian archaeology (1983 and 1987, respectively) and a BA in history and archaeology and Near Eastern studies from Wheaton College (1979).

 Prof. Debra Foran